A geometric take on Kostant's Convexity Theorem: Introduction

 \item The map $K\mapsto \pi_\Sigma(K)=K\cap\Sigma$ is a bijection between $\sigma$-saturated convex subsets of $V$ and $\sigma|_\Sigma$-saturated convex subsets of $\Sigma$. \end{enumerate} \end{mainthm}

-Thus Corollary \ref{C:Kostant} holds in this more general situation, as does one of the inclusions in the statement of Theorem \ref{T:Kostant}.
-As for the reverse inclusion, that is, the equality ``$\pi_\Sigma(F)= \conv(F\cap\Sigma)$'' (or, equivalently, convexity of $\pi_\Sigma(F)$), it does hold for isoparametric foliations, see \cite{Terng86}.
-Beyond this class, it is easy to find counter-examples, see Section \ref{S:examples}.
+Thus Corollary \ref{C:Kostant} holds in this more general situation.
+Specifically, Theorem \ref{MT:fatsection} (b) (respectively, (c)) is a direct generalization of Corollary \ref{C:Kostant} (a) (respectively, (b)).
+Moreover, Theorem \ref{MT:fatsection} (a) gives a direct generalization of one of the inclusions in the statement of Theorem \ref{T:Kostant}, namely ``$\pi_\Sigma(G\cdot v)\subset \conv(W\cdot v)$''.
+As for the reverse inclusion ``$\pi_\Sigma(G\cdot v)\supset \conv(W\cdot v)$'' (or, equivalently, convexity of $\pi_\Sigma(G\cdot v)$), its direct generalization ``$\pi_\Sigma(F)\supset \conv(F\cap\Sigma)$'' (or, equivalently, convexity of $\pi_\Sigma(F)$) fails in general, see Section \ref{S:examples} for counter-examples.
+But we note that it does hold for {\bf isoparametric} foliations, see \cite{Terng86}.

 We finish with a couple of open questions: \begin{question} Is there a submetry with fat section, that is not isoparametric, and for which $\pi_\Sigma(F)= \conv(F\cap\Sigma)$ for every $\sigma$-fiber $F\subset V$? \end{question}